LizzyMaybeDev/Patcher-Explanation/README.md

 - **Batch Model Rendering** - Render models in a single draw call, reducing the amount of OpenGL instructions performed a second. *default
 - **Optimized Cloud Renderer** - Use modern rendering techniques to improve cloud renderer performance. *default - Alternative explanation: **[Upload cloud geometry to the GPU, resulting in much faster cloud rendering](https://twitter.com/asbythh/status/1249024695846023168).**
 - **Remove Cloud Transparency** - Remove transparency from clouds.
-- **Disable Mob Spawning** - Reduce memory usage by disabling the check for mob spawning despite the set game rule. (this will disable mob spawning in single player).

 </details>
 <details>
   <summary>Screens</summary>

 # Screens
+- **1.11 Chat Length** - Extend the amount of characters you can type from 100 to 256 on supported servers.
+(Supported servers are servers that support 1.11 or above.
+Some servers may kick you for this despite supporting 1.11 or above.) *default
 - **Transparent Chat** - Remove the background from chat.
 (Can positively impact performance).
 - **Transparent Chat input field** - Remove the background from chat's input field.
 (Can positively impact performance).
-- **Compact Chat** - Clean up chat by stacking duplicate messages (Does not work with Labymod). *default
+- **Compact Chat** - Clean up chat by stacking duplicate messages (Does not work with Labymod.) *default
+- **Consecutive Compact Chat** - Only compact messages if they're consecutive.
 - **Compact Chat time** - Change the amount of time old messages take to stop being compacted.
 (Measured in seconds.)
-- **Anti Clear Chat** - Remove blank messages from chat.
+- **Remove Blank Messages** - Remove blank messages from chat.
 - **Shift Chat** - Holding shift while pressing enter will keep chat open.
+- **Chat Delay** - Delay chat messages if they're sent within the selected timeframe after the previous message.
+(Measured in seconds.)
-- **Chat Position** - Move the chat up 12 pixels to stop it from overlapping the health bar, as done in 1.12+.
+- **Chat Position** - Move the chat up 12 pixels to stop it from overlapping the health bar, as done in 1.12+. *default
 - **Chat Timestamps** - Add timestamps before a message.
+- **Chat Timestamps Style** - Choose how Chat Timestamps should appear.
-- **Chat Timestamps Format** - Change the time format of Chat Timestamps, Examples: [3:24 PM] Steve: Hey!, [15:24] Steve: Hey!
+- **Chat Timestamps Format** - Change the time format of Chat Timestamps.
-- **Cross Chat** - Stop clearing chat when switching servers. *default
-- **Chat Keeper** - Keep chat when toggling fullscreen. *default
 - **Safe Chat Clicks** - Show the command or link that is ran/opened on click.
-- **Damage Glance** - View the damage value of the currently held item above your hotbar. *default
+- **Damage Glance** - View the damage value of the currently held item above your hotbar.
-- **Item Count Glance** - View the amount of the currently held item above your hotbar. *default
+- **Item Count Glance** - View the amount of the currently held item above your hotbar.
-- **Enchantment Glance** - View the enchantments of the currently held item above your hotbar. *default
+- **Enchantment Glance** - View the enchantments of the currently held item above your hotbar.
-- **Protection Percentage** - View how much total armor protection you have inside of your inventory. *default
+- **Protection Percentage** - View how much total armor protection you have inside of your inventory.
-- **Projectile Protection Percentage** - View how much total projectile protection you have inside of your inventory. *default
+- **Projectile Protection Percentage** - View how much total projectile protection you have inside of your inventory.
+- **Name History Style** - Choose how Name History should appear.
 - **Container Backgrounds** - Remove the dark background inside of a container.
 - **GUI Crosshair** - Stop rendering the crosshair when in a GUI.
-- **Startup Notification** - Notify how long the game took to startup with a notification *default
+- **Startup Notification** - Notify how long the game took to start. *default
-- **Clean Main Menu** - Remove the Realms button on the main menu as you need to be on the latest Mnecraft version to use Realms. *default
+- **Clean Main Menu** - Remove the Realms button on the main menu as it's useless on 1.8.9. *default
 - **Skin Refresher** - Add a button to the escape menu to refresh your current skin without needing to leave the server.
-(Also accessible with the command “/refreshskin”).
+(Also accessible with the command “/refreshskin”.)
 - **Replace Open to Lan** - Remove the Open to Lan button when in multiplayer server with a button to quickly open your server list.
 (Will be reworked in the future to not kick you from the server).
 - **Replaced Mods Warning** - Display on startup what mods you may have that are replaced by Patcher. *default
 - **Smart Disconnect -** Choose between disconnecting or relogging when clicking the disconnect button.
-(Only works on multiplayer servers). - **Suggested by [Pug#5853](https://canary.discord.com/channels/411619823445999637/411620521382510592/705222390338158682)**
+(Only works on multiplayer servers.) - **Suggested by [Pug#5853](https://canary.discord.com/channels/411619823445999637/411620521382510592/705222390338158682)**
 - **Image Preview** - Preview image links when hovering over a supported URL.
 Press shift to use fullscreen and Control to render in native image resolution.
-(Currently supported: Imgur, Discord, Badlion screenshots).
+(Currently supported: Imgur, Discord, Badlion screenshots.)
 - **Image Preview Width** - The % of screen width to be used for image preview.
 - **Inventory Position** - Stop potion effects from shifting your inventory to the right. *default
+- **Click Out of Containers** - Click outside of a container to close the menu.
 - **Custom Tab Opacity** - Change the tab list opacity.
 - **Tab Opacity** - Allow for customizing tab opacity.
 - **Tab Height** - Move the tab overlay down n amount of pixels when there's an active bossbar.